Project-NISEI/cobra/README.md

 domain if the Actions deploy job was successful.
 If you manage to configure DNS before it requests a certificate, the whole deployment job should take about 10 minutes starting with an empty Pulumi stack.

-If you want to deploy your droplet directly rather than use GitHub Actions, you can follow the steps up until checking Pulumi.stackname.yaml into Git.
-Instead of pushing to `deploy/stackname` you can just use `pulumi up` to deploy the droplet from your machine.
-This will not include deployment of Cobra inside the droplet.

 ## :bug: Troubleshooting

 ### Rails doesn't start